-Bloom Bake Shop, 1834 Parmenter Street, Middleton, phone (608) 831-5797.
-Cupcakes, cookies, sweet treats, emphasis is on local and seasonal ingredients and a green environment.
+Bloom Bake Shop, 1851 Monroe Street, Madison, (608) 509-7669.
+Cupcakes, cookies, sweet treats, biscuit sandwiches; emphasis is on local and seasonal ingredients and a green environment.

 Fresh Madison Market, 703 University Avenue, Madison (campus area), phone (608) 287-0000.